 Another handy feature of AccuWeather is a Daily Snapshot weather widget enabling you to quickly access what you can expect that day.
 It’s worth noting that the app is free but, in-app purchases are available.
 However, there’s plenty to enjoy without having to spend money, so do check it out.

 This app is totally free to use, as there are no in-app purchases, always a bonus!
 It’s really dependable as far as accuracy is concerned, and you can get hourly or 15-day forecasts for any location you require around the world.
 If you live in an area often plagued by winter storms, this is a good app for monitoring how they are developing, and the app also includes preparation and safety tips for particular conditions.

-Weather condition information includes humidity, sunrise, sunset, UV index, barometric pressure and much more, and further features include Doppler radar maps, layers showing satellite or road views, wind speeds, snow, and water temperature.
-We particularly like the personalized alerts with breaking weather news as well as alerts for snow, lightning, rain, and pollen.
-The app has a nicely clean interface and also offers a choice of weather widgets.
+Weather condition information includes humidity, sunrise, sunset, UV index, barometric pressure, and much more.
+Further features include Doppler radar maps, layers showing satellite or road views, wind speeds, snow, and water temperature.
+We particularly like the personalized alerts with breaking weather news and alerts for snow, lightning, rain, and pollen.
+The app has a nice clean interface and also offers a choice of weather widgets.